-This sentence places the key event-"Syria rejected..."-far from the beginning of the sentence, contains a subordinate clause that is not delimited by commas, and uses the verb "hit" metaphorically.
-It is not readily interpreted by this native speaker of English, though the meaning is clear after the second or third reading.
-This type of sentence structure is far beyond the capability of a sparse-parser.
+This sentence places the primary codeable event-"Syria rejected..."-far from the beginning of the sentence, contains a subordinate clause that is not delimited by commas, and uses the verb "hit" metaphorically.
+In fact, this sentence is not even readily interpreted by this native speaker of English, though the meaning is clear after the second or third reading.
+Such a sentence structure is far beyond the capability of a sparse-parser.

 There are, however, at least three arguments against developing a more sophisticated parser.
 First, sentences too complex to correctly code using the sparse-parsing approach probably account for fewer than 10% of all Reuters leads, and some of those sentences will still be assigned the correct code for the incorrect reason.
-There is also considerable redundancy in news reports: the lead in the previous paragraph probably comes from a story focusing on a political analysis, and may have been accompanied by a story about the Syrian rejection that had a lead with a simpler SVO structure, so the underlying event would have been coded even if this sentence could not be coded.
+There is also considerable redundancy in news reports: the lead sentence given above probably comes from a story focusing on a political analysis, and may have been accompanied by a story about the Syrian rejection that had a lead with a simpler SVO structure, so the underlying event would have been coded even if this sentence could not be coded.
 An additional 5% to 10% of the sentences are those where even human coders will disagree, either because of ambiguities in the report or, more commonly, ambiguities in event coding schemes such as WEIS.